 The Belgian pension system is divided into three pillars.
-The first PAYG pillar is still important amongst the three pillars and provides, on average, a replacement rate of 66% in 2016.
+The first PAYG pillar is still important among the three pillar and provides on average a replacement rate of 66% in 2016.
 Pillar II and Pillar III are both based on voluntary contributions.
-The number of individuals covered by Pillar II and Pillar III pension schemes continues to grow rapidly.
-Respectively, 75% and 66% of the active population is covered by these pillars.
-In both Pillar II and Pillar III, pension schemes can take the form of a pension fund (managed by an IORP in Pillar II and by a bank in Pillar III) or can be an insurance contract ("Assurance Groupe" contracts in Pillar II and individual life-insurance contracts in Pillar III).
+Numbers of individuals covered by pillar II and pillar III pension schemes continue to grow rapidly.
+Respectively 75% and 66% of the active population is covered by these pillars.
+In both pillar II and pillar III, pension scheme can take the form of a pension fund (managed by an IORP in pillar II and by a bank in pillar III) or can be an insurance contract ("Assurance Groupe" contracts in pillar III and individual life-insurance contracts in pillar III).

-Over an 18-year period (2000-2018), occupational pension funds managed by IORPs (Pillar II) and pension savings funds (Pillar III) had real annual average returns after charges and taxation of 1.48% and 1.58% respectively.
-Within the Pillar II, all Defined Contributions plans managed either by IORP and "Assurance Groupe" Branch 21 contracts are required to provide an annual minimum guaranteed return of 1.75% on both employee and employer contributions.
+Over a 19-year period (2000-2019), occupational pension funds managed by IORPs (pillar II) and pension savings funds (pillar III) had real annual average returns after charges and taxation of 1.09% and 0.9% respectively.
+Within the pillar II, all Defined Contributions plans managed either by IORP and "Assurance Groupe "Branch 21 contracts are required to provide an annual minimum guaranteed return of 1.75% on both employee and employer contributions.
 With the decline in the return on the Belgian 10-year government bonds, insurance companies were forced to decrease the minimum guaranteed return offered to new contributions on "Assurance Groupe" Branch 21 contracts.
-However, insurance companies continue to guarantee the previous returns on the past contributions until retirement.
+However, insurance companies continue to guarantee the previous returns on the past contributions until the retirement.
 Past reserves continue to have guaranteed returns range from 3.25% to 4.75%.
 In 2015, the average guaranteed return was slightly above 3%.
-Due to a lack of information, it is difficult to provide information on returns for individual life-insurance contracts subscribed in the framework of Pillar III.
+Due to a lack of information, it is more difficult to provide return information on individual life-insurance contracts subscribed in the framework of pillar III.